congca0/congca0.github.io/about.md

 I am a Postdoctoral Scholar in the Department of Surgery at Stanford University and a Research Statistician with the U.S. Department of Veterans Affairs.

-My research lies at the intersection of causal inference, statistical machine learning, and biomedical data science.
-I develop methods for heterogeneous treatment effect estimation, causal mediation analysis, mechanistic discovery, and interpretable AI to understand why patients respond differently to the same treatment and to improve clinical decision-making.
+My research lies at the intersection of **causal AI, causal inference, statistical machine learning, and biomedical data science**.
+I develop AI and statistical methods for heterogeneous treatment effect estimation, causal mediation analysis, mechanistic discovery, and interpretable clinical decision-making.

+My work aims to move beyond prediction toward understanding **why treatments work, for whom they work, and how AI can support better treatment decisions**.

 I received my PhD in Economics, with a focus on machine learning, from the Norwegian University of Science and Technology in 2023.
 I previously held research and teaching appointments at Yale and Caltech.